rasschaert/syncwatch/README.md

 Many other (editor built-in) alternatives use language libraries for SCP or SFTP which often ignore your SSH configuration.
 This script simply shells out to regular rsync, so you get the advantage of your ~/.ssh/config being used.

+Rsync is called with the --delete option in order to clean up obscolete files.
+Doublecheck your paths so you don't accidentally delete something on your remote host!

 ## Installation
 Just make the script executable and put it a folder in your $PATH.